Homeowner Tax Deduction List

-- Part of your home is used exclusively and regularly as either your principal place of business, or a place where you meet and deal with customers or patients.
-If there is a separate structure attached to your home, then the regular and exclusive use does not also have to be your principal place of business; or
+- When part of your home is used exclusively and regularly as either your principal place of business or a place where you meet and deal with customers or patients.
+If a separate structure is attached to your home, then the regular and exclusive use does not have to be your principal place of business.

-- Part of your home is used on a regular basis for storing things that are used in your business, such as product samples or inventory.
-In addition, this also encompasses home daycare facilities.
+- You use part of your home regularly to store things used in your business, such as product samples or inventory.
+This includes home daycare facilities.

 7. Selling Costs

 After you have decided to sell your home, you may be able to reduce your income tax by the amount of your selling costs.
-These costs can include things like repairs, title insurance, advertising expenses, real estate broker's commissions, and inspection fees.
-However, the IRS only allows you to deduct repair costs associated with selling costs if the repairs are made within 90 days before the sale, and the repairs were made with the intention of improving the marketability of your home.
+These costs can include things like:

-Selling costs are deducted from your gain on the sale, which is found by taking the selling price and subtracting the closing costs as well as your tax basis.
-Your tax basis is a technical term which can be found by taking the original purchase price and adding the costs of any capital improvements you made to the home and finally subtracting any depreciation.
+Selling costs are deducted from your gain on the sale, which is found by taking the selling price and subtracting the closing costs and your tax basis.
+(You can find your tax basis by taking the original purchase price, adding the cost of any capital improvements you made, and subtracting any depreciation.)